emmajanedrews/base-template/_posts/2018-01-04-unexpected-buying-costs-utilities.md

 {% include youtube.html %}

-As I’ve mentioned in the past, unexpected costs can, and likely will, arise during any home purchase.
+As I’ve mentioned in the past, unexpected costs can arise during any home purchase.
 Today, I’d like to go over one type of cost in particular: utilities.

 If you were renting a property before you made your home purchase, things like your water or heat may have been included.
 However, as a homeowner, these costs must be accounted for.